Oqarshi/Invite/rolocate/assets/ServerRegionLibrary/README.md

 5. `main.py` is executed to determine the regions of the unknown servers.

-6. Once resolved, `main.py` automatically updates `serverregion.js` with the new server region data.
+6. Once found, `main.py` automatically updates `serverregion.js` with the new server region data.